-is one of the most aggressive chemical environments handled in Fiberglass Reinforced Plastic (FRP) Equipment.
+Sodium Hypochlorite is one of the most aggressive chemical environments handled in Fiberglass Reinforced Plastic (FRP) Equipment.
 Resin selection, cure system, surfacing veil materials, and laminate construction details are critical elements that determine service life.
 Similarly, all are meaningless without the expertise, consistency, and quality assurance of an experienced and qualified equipment manufacturer.
-Justin has built Sodium Hypochlorite equipment for over 25 years.
-Our expertise and experience with success, in the evolution of material selection and laminate

 Tank Photo

-1.0 MATERIALS
+1 MATERIALS

-1.1 Resin - The resin used shall be a commercial grade, premium, corrosion resistant vinylester that has been evaluated in a laminate by test in accordance with ASTM C-581 in Sodium Hypochlorite service comparable to the intended service and recommended for this service by the resin manufacturer.
+1.1 Resin - The resin used shall be a commercial grade, premium, corrosion resistant vinyl ester that has been evaluated in a laminate by test in accordance with ASTM C-581 in Sodium Hypochlorite service comparable to the intended service and recommended for this service by the resin manufacturer.

 The tank manufacturer shall strictly adhere to the resin manufacturer's recommendations for surface veil materials, resin cure systems, and post cure requirements.